Henry Charles Sirr (town major): Later life

 In 1808 the Dublin police was re-organised and his post was abolished, but he was allowed to retain the title.
 Niles' Register of 24 March 1821 remarks that "Several persons have been arrested at a public house in Dublin, by major Sirr, charged with being engaged in a treasonable meeting, and committed to prison...
 We thought that this old sinner, given to eternal infamy by the eloquence of Curran, had gone home".

 In addition to such activities, Maj.
 Sirr devoted his profits and leisure to collecting art, curiosities, and antiquities.
 His collection of some five hundred paintings, was acquired after his death by the Royal Irish Academy.
 In 1818, he helped to found, for the purposes of anti-Catholic proselytism, the Irish Society for Promoting Scriptural Education in the Irish Language.

 After the Whigs returned to office in 1830, Maj.
 Sirr reversed his lifelong position and supported Daniel O'Connell and the cause of reform:When reform began to be talked of at the Castle by gentlemen in office, and it had ceased to be the custom to consider all reformers traitors, the major became a reformer, and was one of those who attended a public meeting in Dublin, on the occasion of the successful issue of the last French Revolution in 1830, and in approval of the principles then triumphant.
 When Catholic emancipation had made Mr. O’Connell eligible as a candidate for the representation of Dublin, and there was nothing to be got or gained by supporting the ascendency – or lost by disobliging the decrepid [sic] corporation – the major voted for Mr. O’Connell.
 Five-and-thirty years had intervened between the pillage of the Catholic leader’s house, and the lodging of its owner in Newgate – and the giving of his vote to send another to the imperial parliament.Sirr died on 7 January 1841.
-He was buried in the graveyard of St. Werburgh's, Dublin, in close proximity to Lord Edward Fitzgerald who is interred in the vaults of the same church.
+He was buried in the graveyard of St. Werburgh's, Dublin, near Lord Edward Fitzgerald who is interred in the vaults of the same church.